 The past tense is where things become more tricky.
-Reported in speech in the past tense is when the reporting verb (tell, say, ask, etc.) is in the past tense.
+Reported speech in the past tense is when the reporting verb (tell, say, ask, etc.) is in the past tense.

 But why would you change what someone said?
 Why not say exactly what the person said originally?
-The reason is because you may not be sure anymore if what they said is still true.
+The reason is that you may not be sure anymore if what they said is still true.
 Let’s look at some examples.

 Original sentence: “I like ice cream.”

 Reported speech option #1: She said (that) she likes ice cream.

 Reported speech option #2: She said (that) she liked ice cream.

 What is the difference between option #1 and option #2?
 If you use option #1, you are sure that “she” still likes ice cream.
 If you use option #2, the statement was true when the person said it (in this case, that she likes ice cream) but you are not sure if it is still true.
 Maybe she doesn’t like ice cream anymore.

 When you change the tense, you take “one step backwards in the past”.
 Here we can see that the present simple (likes) was changed to the past simple (liked).
 We moved one time into the past.

 In short: if you leave the tense as it was reported, you are sure that it is still true.
 If you change it, you are not sure whether it is still true.